Sunnyvale, California: Crime

 Sunnyvale has consistently ranked as one of the safest ten cities (for cities of similar size) in the United States according to the FBI's crime reports.
 From 1966 to at least 2004, Sunnyvale never placed below fifth in safety rankings among U.S. cities in its population class.
 In 2005, Sunnyvale ranked as the 18th-safest city overall in the U.S., according to the Morgan Quitno Awards.
 In 2009, Sunnyvale was ranked 7th in U.S. by Forbes Magazine in an analysis of America's safest cities.
 In 2018, Sunnyvale was named the safest city by SmartAsset.com for the third year in a row.

 Gangs

 According to Sunnyvale's Department of Public Safety, confirmed gang members make up less than one percent of the population, although 95% of the crime is gang on gang violence.
 Sunnyvale's Gang Task-force agency as well as the FBI note three main gangs that exist in Sunnyvale, thrice allying to either Sureño or Norteño families, one existing since the 1960s.

-1988 ESL Shooting
+Mass shooting

-On February 16, 1988, Richard Farley shot 11 people, killing 7, at his former employer ESL Incorporated in north Sunnyvale, across Borregas Avenue from Atari.
+On February 16, 1988, Richard Farley shot 11 people, killing seven of them, at his former employer ESL Incorporated in north Sunnyvale, across Borregas Avenue from Atari.
 The 1993 made-for-television film I Can Make You Love Me starring Brooke Shields and Richard Thomas was based on the event.